Mitsubishi Minica

-The Mitsubishi Minica (三菱・ミニカ, Mitsubishi Minika) is a kei car produced by Mitsubishi Motors mainly for the Japanese domestic market from 1962 to 2011.
-It was first built by Shin Mitsubishi Heavy-Industries, one of Mitsubishi Heavy Industries' three regional automotive companies until they were merged in 1964, and as such predates MMC itself.
+The Mitsubishi Minica (三菱・ミニカ, Mitsubishi Minika) is a model series of kei cars, produced by Mitsubishi Motors Corp.
+(MMC) over five generations, from 1962 to 2011, mainly for the Japanese domestic market.

+The Minica was first built by Shin Mitsubishi Heavy-Industries, one of Mitsubishi Heavy Industries' three regional automotive companies, until they were merged in 1964.
+As such, the badge predates M.M.C. itself.
 In Japan, it was sold at a specific retail chain called Galant Shop.

-In 2007 and 2011, the car was replaced with the Mitsubishi eK and the Mitsubishi i.
+The Minica range was replaced by the Mitsubishi eK and the Mitsubishi i in 2007 and 2011, respectively.